ahmad-elassuty/event_router/README.md

 ![Specs](https://github.com/ahmad-elassuty/event_router/workflows/Specs/badge.svg)

+EventRouter helps you organise your application domain events in a simple and intuitive way.

 One domain event can have multiple side-effects in your system, for example sending emails, creating notifications, tasks, audit logs, event store, updating other system resources async and many more.

-EventRouter helps you organise your application domain events side-effects in a simple and intuitive way.
-No more bloated workers that does many actions, which violates Single responsiblity principle.
+EventRouter will help you create dedicated classes for your events, that can be consumed by multiple destinations.

 ## Installation